Skip to content

 The Examination Process

 To acquire a Class L or Class M motorcycle license in Illinois, riders must pass a series of examinations.
 This includes a written knowledge test, which covers the rules of the road and safe driving practices for motorcyclists.
-Additionally, a riding skills test is conducted to assess the ability to safely handle a motor-driven cycle.
+A riding skills test is also conducted to assess the ability to safely handle a motor-driven cycle.
 As an alternative to the riding skills test, applicants may complete a state-approved motorcycle training course, which can provide both valuable experience and a waiver for the riding skills examination.
 Prior to these tests, individuals must hold a valid Illinois driver’s license.

 Understanding Moped Laws in Illinois